How does Arts Therapy work?

 How many sessions will a client need to attend?

 The number of sessions is determined by the client’s needs, but most clients attend between 6-12 sessions.
-This is something that is constantly being reassessed.
+This is something that is constantly being reassessed together.
+Some people just want a few sessions and others prefer regular appointments.

 Do I get to keep the artwork that I make in Arts therapy?
 Will the Arts Therapist show it to anyone else?

 Your artwork is your creation and always belongs to you.
-Some people choose to keep the finished artwork, while others may decide to leave it in the care of the art therapist.
-Your art therapist will not show your artwork to anyone without your permission.
-The code of ethics followed by art therapists specifies that an art therapist must safeguard a client’s art creations the same way he/she would protect any other privileged information.
+Some people choose to keep the finished artwork, while others may decide to leave it in my care.
+I will not show your artwork to anyone without your permission.
+The code of ethics followed by Art Therapists specifies that an Art Therapist must safeguard a client’s art creations the same way he/she would protect any other privileged information.